 Weight: 5, 7, 12, 15, 17, 20, 25, 30 pounds | Material: Cotton | Filling: Glass beads | Maintenance: Hand wash

-For a more affordable cotton option — that also comes in as many weight options as the YnM — consider ZonLi.
+For a more affordable cotton option — that comes in as many weight options as the YnM — consider ZonLi.
 Former Strategist writer Chloe Anello finds it particularly durable.
 “After four years of constant use, it doesn’t look worn, and the beads stay in place throughout the night thanks to the quilting stitches on the blanket,” she says.
 If you’re concerned about its breathability Joe Auer, the founder of sleep-product review site Mattress Clarity, thinks it’s among the cooler-sleeping weighted blankets because it’s made from 100 percent cotton, and the glass beads it’s filled with allow for some airflow.
 If you want to wash the blanket, the manufacturer recommends hand-washing it or using a separate removable duvet cover.

 Best velvet weighted blanket